dmwm/PHEDEX/Documentation/README/README-MonarcTest.txt

 size and copies the file to the storage system.
 File creation is done in two steps.
 First there is a creation of a seed (23KB) file filled with random characters.
-The seed file is then automaticaly copied to the batch machine from an NFS or AFS mounted area along with the CreateFile script (created with this script).
+The seed file is then automaticaly copied or defined in InputSandbox to the batch machine from an NFS or AFS mounted area along with the CreateFile script (created with this script).
 CreateFile script creates the resulting ~ 2.5 GB file which is then copied to storage sysetem and removed from the batch machine.

 Starting of Monarc drop-box agents and a file injector